realitytracing/Reality-Tracing-WIP/human-foundations/salience-centered-optimization-and-symmetry-of-understanding.md

 ---

-## What Is Held as Inviolable
+## What Is Held as Non-Substitutable

-Across this work, the primary object of respect is not efficiency, output, growth, or optimization in the abstract.
+Across this work, the primary object of preservation is not efficiency, output, growth, or optimization in the abstract.

 The irreducible unit centered here is the **salience–habituation–local end metabolic loop of individual human agents**.

 This loop describes how:

-- Finite energy flows through salience
+- Finite transformation capacity flows through salience
 - Salience stabilizes through habituation
 - Local ends provide bounded completions
 - Recovery restores usable capacity

-This loop is treated as **inviolable in operation**, not in moral status.
+This loop is treated as a **non-substitutable constraint condition for viability**, not as a moral sacred object.

 It cannot be suspended without unconsciousness or death.
 Any system that depends on living human agents necessarily operates through it.